-The University of Alabama’s one-year Master’s Program in Community Journalism, or Com-J, encourages students to think critically about the role news plays in community and to explore new ways to serve communities through the evolving practices of journalism.
+Our Masters of Arts degree in journalism can be completed in one year through our professional focused area of study in community journalism, commonly referred to as “Com-J.” This focused area of study encourages students to think critically about the role news plays in community and to explore new ways to serve communities through the evolving practices of journalism.

-Students in the ComJ program develop writing and visual journalism skills, learn skills in digital media, produce and test prototypes for news innovations, and intern in a professional newsroom — all in one year.
+Students who pursue Com-J develop writing and visual journalism skills, learn skills in digital media, produce and test prototypes for news innovations, and intern in a professional newsroom — all in one year.

 - The Anniston Star, one of the nation’s best small newspapers.